uniVocity/worldcities-import/README.md

 ### Database setup.

 We created scripts to generate the required tables for you in the database of your preference.
-This project includes scripts for [HSQLDB](./src/main/resources/database/hsqldb), [MySQL](./src/main/resources/database/mysql), [Oracle XE](./src/main/resources/database/oraclexe) and [Postgres](./src/main/resources/database/postgres).
+This project includes scripts for [HSQLDB](./src/main/resources/database/hsqldb), [MySQL](./src/main/resources/database/mysql), [Oracle XE](./src/main/resources/database/oraclexe), [Microsoft SQL Server](./src/main/resources/database/sqlserver) and [Postgres](./src/main/resources/database/postgres).
 You can use any other database if you want, just follow [these instructions](./ADD_DB.md) (feel free to submit a pull request with additional scripts your database).

 Simply edit the [connection.properties](./src/main/resources/connection.properties) file with the connection details for your database of choice.